CIPH3R0/BashBunny/USB-PWNR/readme.md

 * Creds: C1PH3R, Hak5Darren, Nirsoft
 * Target: Windows

-# Description
+# Description:

-* Starts up multiple programs:
+# Starts up multiple programs:

-* BPG (BrowserPasswordGrabber): Grabs passwords from web browsers: Internet Explorer, Mozilla Firefox, Google Chrome, Safari, and Opera.
+- [x] BPG (BrowserPasswordGrabber): Grabs passwords from web browsers: Internet Explorer, Mozilla Firefox, Google Chrome, Safari, and Opera.
-* BHG (BrowserHistoryGrabber): Grabs history from web browsers: Internet Explorer, Mozilla Firefox, Google Chrome, Safari, and Opera.
+- [x] BHG (BrowserHistoryGrabber): Grabs history from web browsers: Internet Explorer, Mozilla Firefox, Google Chrome, Safari, and Opera.
-* InfoGrabber: Gather a lot of information about the computer and place it in a text file in loot/info/.
+- [x] InfoGrabber: Gather a lot of information about the computer and place it in a text file in loot/info/.
-* Reverse-Shell: Copy's the file servicehost.txt to startup directory: shell:startup and executes it.
+- [x] Reverse-Shell: Copy's the file servicehost.txt to startup directory: shell:startup and executes it.
-* Ip grabber.
+- [x] Ip grabber.

 # Configuration:
 * Optional: edit the "Delay CONFIGURATION" in payload file to your preferences to make the payload work with slower/older or faster/newer computers